awsdocs/amazon-s3-userguide/doc_source/ServerSideEncryptionCustomerKeys.md

 For non\-SSE\-C objects, you can generate a presigned URL and directly paste that URL into a browser to access the data\.
 However, you cannot do this for SSE\-C objects, because in addition to the presigned URL, you also must include HTTP headers that are specific to SSE\-C objects\.
 Therefore, you can use presigned URLs for SSE\-C objects only programmatically\.

-For more information about presigned URLs, see [Using presigned URLs](using-presigned-url.md)\.
+For more information about presigned URLs, see [Working with presigned URLs](using-presigned-url.md)\.

 ## Specifying server\-side encryption with customer\-provided keys \(SSE\-C\)<a name="specifying-s3-c-encryption"></a>